 The Cham Dynasty capital, located 70km south of Da Nang, was a powerhouse in its time and ruled the vast Champa Kingdom for almost 800 years.
 Over 70 temples and other buildings remain today, including burial chambers for Cham royalty inscribed in Sanskrit and Cham.

 Located approximately 190km north of Lima in the Supe Valley, Caral in Peru is one of the oldest cities in the Americas.
 While the pyramids of Egypt were being built roughly 5000 years ago, the North Chico civilisation was building their own pyramids in the coastal deserts of Peru.

 Now famous for its large pyramids and its sunken amphitheatre, Caral was uncovered in 1905 and a mass of flutes made from condor and pelican bones, and cornets made from llama bones have also been discovered at this 90km2 site.

-Dating back at least 2,100 years – far older than sports betting NZ – the Mayan civilisation of Cobá constructed their first wooden town at the site at some point between 100BC and 100AD.
+Dating back at least 2,100 years – far older than online betting NZ – the Mayan civilisation of Cobá constructed their first wooden town at the site at some point between 100BC and 100AD.

 Located in Mexico’s Yucatan Peninsula, by 200AD the wooden city dominated the region, controlling ports, trade routes, mines, production facilities, and agriculture and their influence had a far reach into central Mexico, and into modern-day Guatemala and Honduras.